Safecast/safecastapi/README.md

 The problem is that db:test:prepare wipes out everything from PostGIS in the safecast_test database.

-A solution proposed at http://www.katrinaowen.com/2011/01/13/postgresql-template-tables-and-rake-db-test-prepare is to create a template in psql and then use that template in the db config.
-The db config part is done for you, but you still need to create the template yourself
+Katrina Owen proposed [a solution](http://www.katrinaowen.com/2011/01/13/postgresql-template-tables-and-rake-db-test-prepare) to create a template in psql and then use that template in the db config.
+The db config part is already committed, but you still need to create the template on your local db.

     psql -d postgres
     CREATE DATABASE template_postgis WITH TEMPLATE=template1 ENCODING='UTF8';